 An exchange of the overtime bonus or the entire overtime pay for flexible leave may be agreed locally.
-This flexible leave shall be governed by section 27 of the Finnish Annual

-Holidays Act, but shall be scheduled by agreement.
+This flexible leave shall be governed by section 27 of the Finnish Annual Holidays Act, but shall be scheduled by agreement.
 No holiday bonus shall be paid on flexible leave.

-- 3. If a salaried employee has been unable to, on working days defined in the system for averaging working hours, work for a period corresponding to their regular working hours on account of annual holiday, illness, accident, layoff for production-related or financial reasons, leave granted to reduce working hours in accordance with an agreement on reduction of hours, leave based on the working hour bank, flexitime leave taken as a full day, travel on the order of the employer, training referred to in sections 5.1 and 5.2 of the co-operation agreement or reserve military training and said salaried employee works on a day off included in the system for averaging working hours, then an overtime bonus as agreed with respect to weekly overtime shall be paid for the hours worked on said day off. - 4.
+- 3. If a salaried employee has been unable to, on working days defined in the system for averaging working hours, work for a period corresponding to their regular working hours on account of annual holiday, illness, caring for an ill child under the age of 10 or arranging the care of an ill child under the age of 10, accident, layoff for production-related or financial reasons, leave granted to reduce working hours in accordance with an agreement on reduction of hours, leave based on the working hour bank, flexitime leave taken as a full day, travel on the order of the employer, training referred to in sections 5.1 and 5.2 of the co-operation agreement or reserve military training and said salaried employee works on a day off included in the system for averaging working hours, then an overtime bonus as agreed with respect to weekly overtime shall be paid for the hours worked on said day off. - 4.
 If a salaried employee switches from one form of working hours to another in the middle of a working week, then any work performed in excess of 40 hours a week without exceeding the regular daily working hours shall be deemed weekly overtime. - 5.
 When calculating the increased salary payable for overtime, the basic salary must be calculated by dividing the monthly salary for daytime and two-shift work, including fringe benefits, by 160 when the regular weekly working hours are 40 hours and by 158 when the regular weekly hours are 37.5 hours.
 The divisor shall be 155 in discontinuous three-shift work and 148 in continuous three-shift work.